-Categorized as a 'trekking peak' by Nepal Mountaineering Association (NMA), Island Peak is a popular destination for the novice as well as experienced climbers.
-As the summit can be climbed from the base camp within a day, most climbers prefer to use it as acclimatization or practice climb before they tackle an 8000 meter giant like Mount Everest.
+Categorized as a trekking peak by Nepal Mountaineering Association (NMA), Island Peak is a popular destination for the novice as well as experienced climbers.
+As the summit can be climbed from the base camp within a day, most climbers prefer to use it as acclimatization or practice climb before tackling an 8000 meter giant like Mount Everest.
 The peak is also one of the best mountains for introductory Himalayan peak climbing.

-Though previous climbing experience is not necessary it would be an advantage if one has done some climbing before attempting to ascend Island Peak.
-The climb is physically strenuous and one has to be in top physical condition to make the ascent.
-A grueling 10 plus hours of continuous walking and climbing are needed to make it to the summit and back on summit day.
+Though previous climbing experience is unnecessary, it would be advantageous if one has done some climbing before ascending Island Peak.
+The climb is physically strenuous, and one has to be in top physical condition to make the ascent.
+Grueling ten-plus hours of continuous walking and climbing are needed to make it to the summit and back on summit day.

-You will be walking on ice, rock and snow attached to a 'man rope.'
+You will be walking on ice, rock, and snow attached to a man rope.
 Ladders will be used to cross crevasses.
 The ascent up the 300m ice wall before reaching the summit is the toughest and the most technical section of the climb.
 Here you will have to climb up using ascenders on a fixed rope.
-The descent down this section is also tricky and you have to be extra careful while rappelling down.
+The descent down this section is also tricky, and you have to be extra careful while rappelling down.
 A walk on an exposed ridgeline brings you to the summit.
-From the Island Peak summit, you can enjoy views of Lhotse, Ama Dablam, Makalu, Baruntse and other mountains.
+From the Island Peak summit, you can enjoy the views of Lhotse, Ama Dablam, Makalu, Baruntse, and other mountains.
 Even though Mount Everest lies close to Island Peak, it is not visible as the massive wall of Lhotse hides the mountain's view.

 The route to Island Peak follows the common Everest Base Camp Trek route.
-The only difference is, from Dingboche you take the trail to Chukkung instead of walking further to Lobuche.
-The Island Peak Base Camp lies a few hours' walks from Chukkung.
+The only difference is, from Dingboche, you take the trail to Chukkung instead of walking further to Lobuche.
+The Island Peak Base Camp lies a few hours' walk from Chukkung.
 You spend a day attending pre-climb training at the base camp.
-Practice your abseiling, belaying and rappelling skills using jumars, karabiners and descenders during the training.
+Practice your abseiling, belaying, and rappelling skills using jumars, karabiners, and descenders during the training.

 Island Peak trek and climb offers a fine Himalayan mountain climbing and trekking experience.
 The only criteria needed to complete is trip is physical fitness, a high level of endurance, and mental balance.